Smneh/Frontendmentor-challenges/README.md

 # Frontend Mentor

-This is a solution to the [Frontend Mentor Challenges](https://www.frontendmentor.io/challenges).
+These are solutions to the [Frontend Mentor Challenges](https://www.frontendmentor.io/challenges) challenges.